Managed Cloud Native Stack - How Giant Swarm Does Cloud

 Part of this growth is that there are now a wide range of Cloud Native tools that provide rich functionality to help users develop and operate their applications.
 We already run many of these CNCF projects such as Prometheus, Helm, and CoreDNS as part of our stack.
 Rather than install and manage these tools themselves our customers want us to provide them, too.

 At Giant Swarm our vision is to offer a wide range of managed services running on top of Kubernetes, as well as managed Kubernetes.
 These services will help our customers manage their applications, which is what they actually care about.
-We call this the Managed Cloud Native Stack and we’ll be launching it at the end of summer.
+We call this the Managed Cloud Native Stack.
+We already provide managed services within our clusters.
+We’ll be launching our first optional services at the end of Q1 2019.
 This post is to give you a preview of what’s coming.

 Managed Kubernetes is still important